 The Ethereum blockchain prevents transfers from being reversed and does not require the receiver to accept the transfer.
 If the assets were sent from another exchange, this makes it difficult to make sure that the deposit will return to the original sender.
 For these reasons, we cannot automatically return unsupported ERC-20 deposits that are sent to Coinbase.

-We will will unfortunately be unable to recover BEP20 tokens sent to a Coinbase Ethereum address.
+Unfortunately, we're unable to recover BEP20 tokens sent to a Coinbase Ethereum address.
 BEP20 tokens have a similar address format as Ethereum and share the same properties of the ERC-20 standard, however, they are not the same.

 BEP20 tokens are on a separate network called Binance Smart Chain, which Coinbase Commerce currently does not support.